nicolenadine/x86assembly/README.md

 # x86assembly
 Lab projects from a course taken on computer architecture and x86 assembly language.

-Most labs are amix of short answer questions as well as writing code snipets in response to given requirements.
+Most labs are a mix of short answer questions as well as writing code snipets in response to given requirements.

 ### Lab 4